jasonjmcghee/rem/README.md

 This is 100% local.
 Please, read the code yourself.

-Also, that means is no tracking / analytics of any kind, which means I don't know you're running into bugs when you do.
+Also, that means there is no tracking / analytics of any kind, which means I don't know you're running into bugs when you do.
 So please report any / all you find!

 ## Getting Started